digital-asset/daml/triggers/simulations/acs-growth.rst

 - the ``MediumACSGrowth`` simulation creates 50 contracts every second
 - and the ``FastACSGrowth`` simulation creates 100 contracts every second.

 The generated simulation CSV data is then visualised using some Plotly code.
-Logging data from these simulations will not be required in our analysis of these use cases.
+Logging data from these simulations will generally not be required in our analysis of these use cases.

 Analysing ACS Growth
 ^^^^^^^^^^^^^^^^^^^^